 Steps to recovery after vomiting

-If the vomiting has stopped but you still feel sick, sip on drinks slowly in small frequent amounts.
+- Introduce nourishing fluids – if the vomiting has stopped but you still feel sick, slowly introduce more nourishing fluids.
 Start with cold or iced drinks.
 Prepare milk or fruit drinks with some water so they are not too strong.
 You can also try diluted fluids such as clear broth or weak tea.

-Next, eat small amounts of solid foods, such as plain dry biscuits, toast or bread with honey or jam.
+- Start solid food – next, try to eat small amounts of solid foods, such as plain dry biscuits, toast or bread with honey or jam, or congee (rice porridge) with little texture.
 Stewed fruits and yoghurt are also good.
-Aim to eat small regular food portions frequently, rather than three large meals a day.
+Aim to eat small amounts of food often, rather than three large meals a day.

-As soon as you can, increase your food intake until you are eating a normal, balanced diet.
-Limit rich foods, such as fatty meats or fullcream dairy products.
-Your doctor or dietitian may suggest extra nourishment (such as supplements) on your good days to make up for the days you can’t eat properly.
+- Return to a normal diet – as soon as you can, increase your food intake until you are eating a normal, balanced diet.
+Limit rich foods, such as fatty meats or full-cream dairy products.
+Your doctor or dietitian may suggest extra nourishment (such as nutritional supplements) on your good days to make up for the days you can’t eat properly.

 Insulin is a hormone that controls the amount of sugar in the blood.
 Diabetes, or high blood sugar levels, can occur if your pancreas is not making enough insulin.
 This is why some people develop diabetes shortly before pancreatic cancer is diagnosed (when the cancer is affecting how much insulin the pancreas can make) or soon after surgery (when some or all of the pancreas has been removed).